About using DirectQuery in Power BI

-However, it is strongly recommended that any use of DirectQuery over those two sources start within Power BI Desktop.
-The reason is that when the connection is initially made in the Power BI service, many key limitations will apply, meaning that while the start point was easy (starting in the Power BI service), there are limitations on enhancing the resulting report any further (for example, it's not possible then to create any calculations, or use many analytical features, or even refresh the metadata to reflect any changes to the underlying schema).
+However, we recommend that any use of DirectQuery over those two sources start within Power BI Desktop.
+The reason is that when the connection is initially made in the Power BI service, many key limitations will apply.
+While the start point was easy, starting in the Power BI service, there are limitations on enhancing the resulting report any further.
+For example, it's not possible then to create any calculations, or use many analytical features, or even refresh the metadata to reflect any changes to the underlying schema.

 Guidance for using DirectQuery successfully

-If you're going to use DirectQuery, then this section provides you with some high level guidance on how to ensure success.
+If you're going to use DirectQuery, this section provides you with some high-level guidance on how to ensure success.
 The guidance in this section is derived from the implications of using DirectQuery that have been described in this article.

-It is strongly recommended to validate that simple visuals will be able to refresh in a reasonable time.
-This should be within 5 seconds to have a reasonable interactive experience.
-Certainly if visuals are taking longer than 30 seconds, then it's highly likely that further issues will occur following publication of the report, which will make the solution unworkable.
+Validate that simple visuals refresh in a reasonable time.
+A refresh time should be within 5 seconds to have a reasonable interactive experience.
+If visuals are taking longer than 30 seconds, it's highly likely that further issues will occur following publication of the report.
+These issues can make the solution unworkable.

-If queries are slow, then the first point of investigation is to examine the queries being sent to the underlying source, and the reason for the query performance being observed.
-This topic doesn't cover the wide range of database optimization best practices across the full set of potential underlying sources, but it does apply to the standard database practices that apply to most situations:
+If queries are slow, examine the queries being sent to the underlying source, and the reason for the query performance.
+This article doesn't cover the wide range of database optimization best practices across the full set of potential underlying sources.
+This article does cover the standard database practices that apply to most situations:

-- The appropriate indexes should be created, which generally means the use of column store indexes in those sources that support them (for example, SQL Server).
+- The appropriate indexes should be created.
+Index creation generally means the use of column store indexes in those sources that support them, for example, SQL Server.

 Model Design Guidance

-When defining the model, consider doing the following:
+When defining the model, consider following this guidance:

-- Avoid complex queries in Query Editor.
-The query that's defined in the Query Editor will be translated into a single SQL query, that will then be included in the subselect of every query sent to that table.
-If that query is complex, it might result in performance issues on ever query sent.
+Avoid complex queries in Query Editor.
+Query Editor translates a complex query into a single SQL query.
+The single query appears in the subselect of every query sent to that table.
+If that query is complex, it might result in performance issues on every query sent.
 The actual SQL query for a set of steps can be obtained by selecting the last step in Query Editor, and choosing View Native Query from the context menu.

-- Keep measures simple.
-At least initially, it is recommended to limit measures to simple aggregates.
-Then if those perform in a satisfactory manner, more complex measures can be defined, but paying attention to the performance for each.
+Keep measures simple.
+At least initially, we recommend limiting measures to simple aggregates.
+Then if the measures operate in a satisfactory manner, more complex measures can be defined, but paying attention to the performance for each.

-- Avoid relationships on calculated columns.
-This is particularly relevant to databases where it is necessary to perform multi-column joins.
-Power BI today does not allow a relationship to be based on multiple columns as the FK/PK.
-The common workaround is to concatenate the columns together using a calculated column, and base the join on that.
-While this workaround is reasonable for imported data, in the case of DirectQuery it results in a join on an expression, that commonly prevents use of any indexes, and leads to poor performance.
+Avoid relationships on calculated columns.
+This guidance is relevant to databases where you need to do multi-column joins.
+Power BI today doesn't allow a relationship to be based on multiple columns as the FK/PK.
+The common workaround is to concatenate the columns together using a calculated column, and base the join on that column.
+While this workaround is reasonable for imported data, for DirectQuery, it results in a join on an expression.
+That result commonly prevents use of any indexes, and leads to poor performance.
 The only workaround is to actually materialize the multiple columns into a single column in the underlying database.

-- Avoid relationships on uniqueidentifier columns.
-Power BI does not natively support a datatype of uniqueidentifier.
-Hence defining a relationship between columns of type uniqueidentifier column will result in a query with a join involving a Cast.
-Again, this commonly leads to poor performance.
+uniqueidentifiercolumn results in a query with a join involving a cast.
+Again, this approach commonly leads to poor performance.
 Until this case is specifically optimized, the only workaround is to materialize columns of an alternative type in the underlying database.

 Hide the to column on relationships.
-The to column on relationships (commonly the primary key on the to table) should be hidden, so that it does not appear in the field list, and therefore cannot be used in visuals.
-Often the columns on which relationships are based are in fact system columns (for example, surrogate keys in a data warehouse) and hiding such columns is good practice anyway.
-If the column does have meaning, then introduce a calculated column that is visible, and that has a simple expression of being equal to the primary key.
-For example:
+The to column on relationships is commonly the primary key on the to table.
+That column should be hidden.
+If hidden, it doesn't appear in the field list and can't be used in visuals.
+Often the columns on which relationships are based are in fact system columns, for example, surrogate keys in a data warehouse.
+It's good practice to hide such columns anyway.
+If the column does have meaning, then introduce a calculated column that is visible, and that has a simple expression of being equal to the primary key, as in the following example:

 ProductKey_PK (Destination of a relationship, hidden) ProductKey (= [ProductKey_PK], visible) ProductName ...

-- Examine all uses of calculated columns and data type changes.
-Use of these capabilities are not necessarily harmful, they result in the queries sent to the underlying source containing expressions rather than simple references to columns, that again might result in indexes not being used.
+Examine all uses of calculated columns and data type changes.
+Use of these capabilities aren't necessarily harmful.
+They do result in the queries sent to the underlying source containing expressions rather than simple references to columns.
+That again might result in indexes not being used.

-- Avoid use of the (preview) bi-directional cross filtering on relationships.
+Avoid use of the bi-directional cross filtering on relationships.
 Use of bi-directional cross filtering can lead to query statements that don't perform well.

-- Experiment with setting Assume referential integrity.
-The Assume Referential Integrity setting on relationships enables queries to use INNER JOIN statements rather than OUTER JOIN.
-This generally improves query performance, though it does depend on the specifics of the data source.
+OUTER JOIN.
+This guidance generally improves query performance, though it does depend on the specifics of the data source.

-However, this will be translated into a filter based on the fixed date, as at the time the query was authored.
-This can be seen from viewing the native query.
+However, this filter is translated into a filter based on the fixed date, as at the time the query was authored.
+This result can be seen from viewing the native query.